brafdlog/caspion/README.md

   - If using YNAB, the categories you return must match category names in YNAB
 - Run `yarn start` to start the app
 - Go to `הגדרות` and add the financial institutions you want and remove the default ones
-- Setup YNAB and/or Google spreadsheet integrations (see instructions below)
+- Setup YNAB and/or Google spreadsheet integrations (see instructions below).
+Make sure to disable integration that you aren't using (set active field to false)
 - Run by clicking on the `תראה לי ת׳כסף` button in the app

 ## YNAB integration setup (optional)